Riccardo Gualino: First business empire

-In 1910 Gualino bought a controlling interest from Baron Armin von Popper in the Forst Union, an indebted company that had various forest properties in the Habsburg Empire and in Romania and had a key role in the Austrian forest products export cartel.
-Gualino hoped to use this position to obtain a discount on the cartel's exorbitant prices, but had little success.
+In 1910 Gualino bought a controlling interest from Baron Armin von Popper in the Forst Union, an indebted company that had various forest properties in the Habsburg Empire and Romania and had a key role in the Austrian forest products export cartel.
+Gualino hoped to use this position to obtain a discount on the cartel's exorbitant prices but had little success.

-That year Gualino and his wife launched construction of a castle with almost 150 rooms in Cereseto, a small village near Casale Monferrato.
+That year Gualino and his wife launched the construction of a castle with almost 150 rooms in Cereseto, a small village near Casale Monferrato.

 The Castello di Cereseto, in Neo-Quattrocento Piemont-Lombardy style, was completed in 1913.

 Gualino partnered with the Piaggio family to obtain a small fleet of sailing ships to transport the lumber via the Black Sea rather than by road.
 He also bought the Cantiere lombardo (Lombard Shipyard), which became the Società nazionale legnami e materiali da costruzione (National Timber and Building Materials Company).
 He began to build a large warehouse on the outskirts of Milan.
 The business suffered from frequent closures of the sea route through the Dardanelles due to political turmoil.
 The business empire was heavily indebted, and a bank run in 1912 caused it to collapse.
 Gualino had to suspend payments in 1913 and assign the company's assets for disposal by a creditor committee that included the Società Bancaria Italiana, the Banca Commerciale Italiana and several large Austrian and German banks.

 World War I

 In 1915 some minority shareholders of Gualino's failed lumber company brought a lawsuit against him, but he was acquitted for lack of evidence.
 In 1910 Gualino had founded the Saint Petersburg Land & Mortgage Company, in partnership with the Anglo-Canadian financier Arthur Grenfell, which had acquired a large amount of land at the mouth of the Neva River in Saint Petersburg for housing development.
 The company had borrowed funds to reclaim land and had erected the first buildings at great expense.
 This project was suspended at the start of World War I (1914–18) and the property was lost after the Russian Revolution of 1917, as were the estates in Ukraine.

 Gualino founded the Società Marittima e Commerciale Italiana in 1914 and the Società di Navigazione Italo-Americana (SNIA) in 1917, two shipping companies.
 He reentered the timber and building materials markets, invested in land in Rome, became involved in the manufacture of chemicals and moved into the coal trade, which was very profitable during the war.
-Using his shipping companies, Gualino and Giovanni Agnelli became involved in transport of US aid to Europe in 1917.
+Using his shipping companies, Gualino and Giovanni Agnelli became involved in the transport of US aid to Europe in 1917.
 They invested in two enterprises in the United States; the Marine & Commerce Corporation of America exported coal and the International Shipbuilding Company made motorized vessels.
 These companies failed when the war ended.
 However, the profits from shipping goods to Italy from the United States during the war were the foundation for Gualino's post-war fortune.
 In 1919 Gualino and his wife made a trip to New York City.